Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 32. Lazzer S, Boirie Y, Poissonnier C, Petit I, Duche P, Taillardat M, et al. Longitudinal changes in activity patterns, physical capacities, energy expenditure, and body composition in severely obese adolescents during a multidisciplinary weight-reduction program.
 Int J Obes (Lond) 2005; 29: 37-46.

-39. Margaria R (ed) Biomechanics and energetics of muscular exercise.
-Clarendon Press: Oxford, 1976.
+39. Margaria R (ed) Biomechanics and energetics of muscular Clarendon Press: Oxford, 1976.

 46. Davids JR, Huskamp M, Bagley AM.
 A dynamic biomechanical analysis of the etiology of adolescent tibia vara.
 J Pediatr Orthop 1996; 16: 461-468.